 Per CUNY policy, it is the faculty’s responsibility to ensure that the accommodations determined and approved by Student Disability Services are provided to the student in a timely and responsive manner.
 Please contact SDS for additional information.

 CUNY’s Council on Student Disability Issues (COSDI) publishes a Faculty Guide to Teaching College Students with Disabilities to assist faculty in successfully carrying out their central role in relation to the University’s commitment to providing access to students with disabilities.
-In the guide faculty will find the latest information about various types of disabilities, the functional limitations of students with these disabilities, recommended accommodations, and helpful suggestions on how to successfully meet students’ needs in the classroom and other college settings.
+In the guide faculty will find information about various types of disabilities, the functional limitations of students with these disabilities, recommended accommodations, and helpful suggestions on how to successfully meet students’ needs in the classroom and other college settings.

 Sample Syllabus Statements